Sixth Grade Programs

 Description: Students will start their lesson learning what stratification and density mean and how they both affect the water in our lakes.
 For their activity, students will use their new knowledge of stratification and density to conduct a scientific experience.
 Students will begin their experiment by creating a hypothesis by determining which water temperature they think will be the most dense.
 Students will then test water density and stratification using four different temperatures of water.
 In the end, students will be able to visibly see stratification and density and be able to connect their experiment to our local lakes.

-Standard: 6-8.E.4 Develop a prototype to generate data for repeated investigations and modify a proposed object, tool, or process such that an optimal design can be achieved.
+MS-ETS1-4: Develop a model to generate data for iterative testing and modification of a proposed object, tool, or process such that an optimal design can be achieved.

 Ready to book a field trip?